danielbh/Notes-on-Go-OSS-projects/grafana.md

 From Issue:
 > The admin password is being set on a command line argument.
 This command might be saved on bash history and it can be a security issue.
 We could instead get the password from stdin.

+- [ ] Replicate issue
+- [ ] Read up on best security practices with bash history.
+Go through thought process on how this could be leveraged as a security vulnerabillity.